xod-wow/LiteBag/README.md

 For the addon, see:
 - https://www.curseforge.com/wow/addons/litebag

+The classic branch is still a full bag addon providing unified bag and bank frames.
+The retail branch is now only a restyler of the Blizzard frames.

 ## For Authors of Bag Icon-Plugin Addons

+This is really only relevant for classic.
+On retail you can just hook all of the Blizzard stuff and it'll work.
+On the other hand, this will conveniently hook all the Blizzard stuff without you having to find it all.

 To support LiteBag you can hook into ItemButton update and create as follows: